Latest update: 10/8/2025

 A unit can activate using the following order of events.

-2. Shoot (if not in combat)
+2. Shoot (if not in an adjacent hex to an unfriendly unit)

 3. Fight (if in an adjacent hex to an unfriendly unit)